jcgalbano/rails-small-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A lightweight small-blog project dedicated to the self-improvement of the programmer(s) involved in RoR

-* Ruby version
+* Ruby version 2.4.0

 * System dependencies